-Individual components in the document design can be processed differently for StyleVision's different output formats (Authentic View, RTF and HTML).
+Individual components in the document design can be processed differently for StyleVision's different output formats (Authentic View, RTF, Text and HTML).
 For example, consider the case where you wish to create a link, which, in Authentic View should point to a file on a local system, but in the HTML output should point to a Web page.
 In this case, you can create one condition to process content for Authentic View output and a second condition to process content for HTML output.
 Or consider the case where you want some text to be included in the Authentic View output but not in the HTML output.
 A condition could be created with a branch for processing Authentic View output, and no branch for HTML output.

 |Note:||Conditions for specific output can be placed around individual parts or components of the document, thus providing considerable flexibility in the way the different output documents are structured.|